PsiQ/qref/docs/index.md

 # QREF

-Quantum Resource Estimation Format (QREF) is an open format for representing quantum algorithms, optimized for usage in quantum resource estimation (QRE).
+The Quantum Resource Estimation Format (QREF) is an open format for representing quantum algorithms.
+Built on top of JSON, it has been optimized for the purpose of quantum resource estimation.

 <div class="grid cards" markdown>